Julian1612/julian1612/README.md

 With a background in mechatronics, I'm currently pursuing a software development program at 42 Heilbronn.

-I got experice wih: C, C++, Bash, Python and Git
+I got experice wih:
+- C
+- C++
+- Bash
+- Python
+- Git

 I'm interested in:
 - Problem-solving